CITRIS Core Seed Funding

 • Energy infrastructure: decarbonization, emissions reduction, grid connectivity, microgrids, storage, optimized controls, powering rural communities

-• Sustainable housing and built environment: smart cities, efficient grid integration, electrification, digital transformation and performance of buildings
+• Sustainable built environment: smart cities, electrification, digital transformation and performance of buildings, transportation infrastructure, decarbonized mobility

-Spurred by recent advances in data analytics, the digital health revolution is ushering in a new era of transformative, scalable and sustainable IT solutions to improve health and wellness.
-These technology-enabled strategies aim to improve the quality of care and health outcomes while reducing health care costs.
-Current research priorities address the primary drivers affecting public health, including chronic disease, aging and health behavior.
-Interdisciplinary proposals should build upon the principal technology solutions of telehealth, sensors, wearables, mobile, cloud, informatics, robotics and/or data analytics (artificial intelligence and machine learning) with an emphasis on solutions that integrate hardware and software.
+Spurred by recent advances in technologies and data analytics, the digital health revolution is ushering in a new era of transformative, scalable and sustainable solutions to improve health and wellness.
+These technology-enabled strategies aim to improve access to care, improve quality of care and address health disparities while reducing health care costs.
+Current research priorities focus on novel models of care that impact public health, including chronic disease, aging and health behavior.
+Interdisciplinary proposals should build upon the principal technology solutions of telehealth, sensors, wearables, cloud computing, informatics, virtual and augmented reality, robotics, and data analytics (AI and machine learning), with an emphasis on solutions that integrate hardware and software.

 Proposals are invited that address novel challenges and opportunities in:

-• Healthy aging in a digital world: increase well-being and resilience of older adults
+• Healthy aging in a digital world: technologies to increase well-being and resilience of older adults, family caregivers and the health care workforce with applications related to mobility, behavioral health, care decision support and safe environments

-Robotics and automation are advancing rapidly due to innovations in machine learning algorithms, sensors, motors, computation and networks — all accelerated by government, corporate and private investment.
-These systems have enormous potential to reduce drudgery and improve human experience in health care, manufacturing, transportation, agriculture and a broad range of other applications in the interests of society.
-Achieving this requires sensitivity to human factors, rigorous theory evaluated on standardized benchmarks and modular systems built upon shared software toolkits.
-Multidisciplinary research is needed in key areas of deep learning, cloud robotics, human-centric automation, precision agriculture and bio-inspired robotics.
+Robotics, automation and AI are advancing rapidly due to innovations in machine learning algorithms, sensors, motors, computation and networks — all accelerated by government, corporate and private investment.
+These systems have enormous potential to reduce drudgery and improve the human experience in health care, manufacturing, transportation, agriculture and a broad range of other applications in the interests of society.
+Achieving this requires sensitivity to human factors, policies for emerging technologies, rigorous theory evaluated on standardized benchmarks and modular systems built upon shared software toolkits.
+Multidisciplinary research is needed in key areas of deep learning, cloud robotics, generative AI, human-centric automation, precision agriculture and bioinspired robotics.

 Proposals are invited that address novel challenges and opportunities in:

-• Emerging applications for robots and automation in health care, agriculture, manufacturing, transportation, energy and other industries
+• Emerging applications: new uses for robots for mixed-autonomy settings; automation in health, agriculture, disaster risk reduction, aviation, transportation, smart cities, energy, education and other industries

 Timeline

-• Aug.
-15, 2022: Full RFP published on CITRIS website, online application portal opens for submissions.
+• Feb.
+13, 2025: Full RFP published on CITRIS website; online application portal opens for submissions.

-• January 2023–February 2023: Awardee funds are transferred per intercampus timelines.
+• July–August, 2025: Awardee funds are transferred per intercampus timelines.

-• Jan.
-1, 2023, or Sept.
-1, 2023: Formal performance period begins.
-Awardees will be asked to select either a Jan.
-1 or Sept.
+• July 1, 2025, or Jan.
+1, 2026: Formal performance period begins.
+Awardees will be asked to select either a July 1 or Jan.
 1 project start date to accommodate necessary hiring, IRB approval and/or procurement timelines.

-• March 1, 2024, or Nov.
-1, 2024: Outcome report is due online 60 days after conclusion of the CITRIS Seed Award performance period.
+• Sept.
+1, 2026, or March 1, 2027: Outcome report is due online 60 days after conclusion of the CITRIS Seed Award performance period.

 Apply